thm2kor/Udacity-CarND-Behavioral-Cloning-P4/README.md

 *The performance after distribution correction did not show any performance improvement for a wide range of ideal count of bins.* Therefore, this feature was **disabled**.
 But, Performance improvement was seen after artificially increasing the data count using data augmentation.

 #### Augmentation
-The data provided by Udacity contains only steering angles for the center image.
+The data provided by Udacity contains only steering angles for the centre image.
 In order to effectively use the left and right images during training, an **offset of 0.15 is added to the left camera images and subtracted 0.15 from the right camera images** was added.
 The offset of 0.15 was derived based on trial-and-error method.
 With higher offset values (0.2 to 0.4), though the performance was good around the curves, the car wobbles more during straight line drive.
 In addition, the images are flipped about their vertical axis with a negative steering angle.
 This would reduce the bias of left turns or right turns.
 ```python
 # flip the images with a -ve angle